 Landmarks & Architecture

-Outdoor Adventure with Mountain Biking and Kayaking USD 1125 combines historic façades with modern silhouettes.
+Tour of the two banks of the Douro river in Porto USD 36 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.